PagerDuty/public-support-scripts/README.md

 ## Contributing

-In addition to following each of the above conventions, i.e. residing in its own directory, each script shall begin with with a "shebang" line as follows:
+In addition to following each of the above conventions, i.e. residing in its own directory, each script shall begin with a "shebang" line as follows:

 ```
 #!/usr/bin/env <interpreter>
 ```

-Where `<interpreter>` is the language command (i.e. `ruby`, `python`, `perl` etc.).
-Specific versions of interpreters (i.e. Python 2.7 or Python 3) shall be specified in the name of the exectuable.
+where `<interpreter>` is the language command (i.e. `ruby`, `python`, `perl` etc.).
+Specific versions of interpreters (i.e. Python 2.7 or Python 3) shall be specified in the name of the executable.
 If the generic name is used (i.e.
 `python`), the script should be written such that it is compatible with the widest possible range of versions that might be available on any given operating system.